 Support for these devices dwindles the older they get, as suppliers shift their focus from supporting legacy devices to promoting new products.
-Eventually, security updates and firmware patches stop, as suppliers withdraw support from legacy devices, assuming that such support existed in the first place.
+Eventually, security updates and firmware patches stop, as suppliers withdraw support from legacy devices, assuming that such support existed in the place.

 Replacing older network-connected devices and machines is not possible, because the cost of replacing industrial machinery every three years would be prohibitive.
 Likewise, simply doing nothing would leave the organisation with vulnerability in its network.

-The first thing organisations should do is ensure all IoT devices are properly updated and patched with the latest security updates that are available for the devices.
+The thing organisations should do is ensure all IoT devices are properly updated and patched with the latest security updates that are available for the devices.
 Manually updating each device is simply not feasible due to the number of devices an organisation can expect to have.
 Equally, automatic updates can carry with them the risk of being exploited.
 The ideal solution would be to dry-run the update on a test device to check the update performs correctly.